Skip to Content

 On average, Disney estimates guests should be able to get 2-3 ride selections out of Disney Genie Plus (source), even with park hopping.

-That’s not to say that you can’t get more – especially if you’re a rope drop to fireworks kind of guest.
+That’s not to say that you can’t get more – especially if you’re a rope drop-to-fireworks kind of guest.

 Plus, you have the option of purchasing individual Lightning Lane passes.
 More on that in the next section!